by Tim Gilmore, 6/19/2012, updated 10/17/2020

 Engraved, meanwhile, in deer bone, three eyes descend from beaded ropes.
 I have held it in my hand.
 Though no one knows for sure what this cosmic map means, archaeologists compare it to Southeastern tribal cosmogonies mapping three spheres, often depicted as eyes—the sky, our world intermediate, and the world beneath the waters—strung together with four cords.

 Meanwhile, “The little boy who hiked up to the hundreds of human bones jutting from the bluff still does so.”
 So I wrote in 2012, looking back on the story I’d originally written for Folio Weekly in 1999.
 “That day won’t stop happening.
-Something happens to you when you come alone to the bones of people who leave no other record, and you know their lives were as real to them long before Jesus Christ as your life is to you in earliest years in early 1970s (A.D.).”
+Something happens to you when you come alone to the bones of people who leave no other record, and you know their lives were as real to them long before Jesus Christ as your life is to you in the early 1970s (A.D.).”

 Every now and then, Craig would text me about a story I should write or a book I should read.
 He said he’d broken some ribs.
 In June 2019, he had surgery for lung cancer, was diagnosed, just months later, with liver cancer, then started chemotherapy.
 He officially retired on June 26, 2020, and died on September 22nd in this most cruel of years.